 The Ottoman Empire would suffer its worst defeats in the Middle East thanks to the British-led Arab coalition (the ramifications of which are still felt today among Arab states).

-At the end of the war, the Ottomans signed an armistice with the Allies.
+The Ottomans signed an armistice with the Allies at the war’s end.
 This led to the death by partitioning of the Ottoman Empire and the creation of new nations in its former territories, including modern-day Turkey

 What is World War II, and why did it start?

-World War II (aka WWII, WW2, World War 2, the Second World War) was a global conflict that lasted from 1939 to 1945.
-It involved more than 70 countries and resulted in anywhere between 50 million – 100 million military and civilian deaths worldwide.
+World War II (WWII, WW2, World War 2, the Second World War) was a global conflict from 1939 to 1945.
+It involved more than 70 countries and resulted in between 50 million – 100 million military and civilian deaths worldwide.

 In June 1941, as had always been the plan, Germany broke the pact by invading the Soviet Union in Operation Barbarossa.
 In August of the same year, Japan, an ally of Germany, attacked Pearl Harbor in Hawaii and American, British, and Dutch holdings in the South Pacific.
 This brought the United States into the war.

-The USSR later declared war on Japan towards the end of the conflict, which is cited by the Japanese as the reason to capitulate, rather than the dropping of the atomic bombs on Hiroshima and Nagasaki.
+The USSR later declared war on Japan towards the end of the conflict, which the Japanese cite as the reason to capitulate, rather than the dropping of the atomic bombs on Hiroshima and Nagasaki.

 See Related: How Close Was Germany to Winning WW2?